 Ann Marie is a homegrown Washingtonian, with a deep dedication to our way of life.
-She grew up in South Seattle, in a diverse working-class community.
+She grew up in a diverse working-class community.
 As a kid, Ann Marie demonstrated a talent for singing and was accepted into the Seattle Girls’ Choir.
 This opened doors for other artistic experiences, including singing in the children’s chorus in Puccini’s Turandot with the Seattle Opera.

 It was around this time she became involved in community activism.
 At age 12 she signed up for a 24-hour dance-a-thon to support nuclear disarmament and got an advance on her allowance so she could join Greenpeace.